 Combine capital and lowercase letters with numbers and symbols.
 It helps to select passwords that you will remember, but that would be difficult for others to guess.
 To keep track of your passwords, write them down physically and keep them safe on a list that's stored in a secure place away from your computer.
 For Jovia accounts, we require the following parameters for usernames and passwords:

-- Username: Must be 6 or more characters (letters, numbers, or specials characters), but cannot be all numbers.
+- Username: Must be 6 or more characters (letters, numbers, or special characters), but cannot be all numbers.

 - Password: Must be a minimum of 8 characters and a maximum of 32 characters.
-Your password must contain a mix of letters, numbers, and specials characters.
+Your password must contain a mix of letters, numbers, and special characters.

 - Protect your Personal Identification Number (PIN).
 Never write your PIN on your Card or keep it in your wallet; don't share it with anyone.
 For your own memory, consider adding your PIN to the hidden written list of passwords.